Table of Contents

 - Search syntax can be complex for beginners

-Westlaw earns its place on this list due to its comprehensive legal database, powerful search capabilities, and advanced features like KeyCite and the Key Number System.
+Westlaw provides an extensive legal database, powerful search capabilities, and advanced features like KeyCite and the Key Number System.
 While the cost may be a barrier for some, the platform’s depth and precision make it an indispensable legal research software for many legal professionals and researchers.

 4. Casetext